Laulajatar/my-oblivion-mods/Show Map Markers/docs/Show Map Markers - Readme.txt

 By default, this happens on level 20.

 It will work for all worldspaces, Tamriel, SI and mod added ones.
-If new mods are installed, those map markers will show up as well, if the original conditions (= level 20, unless changed) are met.
+If new mods are installed later, those map markers will show up as well, if the conditions (= level 20, unless changed) are still met.

 By default, you will get a short message when new markers are added to your map.
 You can change that in the ini to no notification at all or to a more obvious message box.
 You can set the level on which the map markers should appear in the ini file as well.